pantsel/konga/README.md

 * Multiple users (Only admin and user roles for now)

 ## Compatibility
-Konga is built and tested on Kong 0.9.x.
-0.10.x compatibility is underway but I cannot guarantee a release date.
+Konga is compatible with Kong 0.9.x,0.10.x

 ## Prerequisites
 - A running [Kong installation](https://getkong.org/)